acgd-review-1st-year/email-newsletter/README.md

 # Email newsletters

-The summer email newsletters for the Web Dev reviews.
+The monthly summer email newsletters for reviewing Web Dev.

 These messages are sent out to 1st & 2nd year students, once per month, over the summer holidays—encouraging students to remain engaged with the material when classes aren’t running.